kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Have Sunry Declared Innocent**
 - This cannot be done without investigating the crime at least partially, and requires three of the five judges to find him innocent.

+**Heal the Bullied Ithorian**
+- This Ithorian is being bullied by two kids, and appears outside the North Apartments entrance in Upper City North after gaining access to the Lower City.
+To fulfill this task, you must actually give the Ithorian a Medpac, which means you must have a Medpac.

 **Help Three Taris Bounties Escape**
 - The three bounties you help escape are the following:
   - Dia by Persuading or bribing Holdan to drop the bounty (and then telling her about it)